pascaldekloe/enft/README.md

-In a Node.js environment you can use the contracts in a project with `npm install https://github.com/pascaldekloe/enft.git`, and then import with `import "enft/contracts/ERC721.sol";` instead of their HTTP URL.
+In a Node.js environment you can use the contracts in a project with `npm install https://github.com/pascaldekloe/enft.git`, and then import with `import "enft/contracts/ERC721.sol";` instead of the HTTP URL.

 ## Standard Compliance